savashakan22/library-app/README.md

 - `Library_GUI.py`: Main script containing the Tkinter GUI and user interactions.
 - `Library_Class.py`: Module defining the LibraryManager class for book management.
 - `library_log.csv`: CSV file storing the book transaction log.
+(Will be created automatically if non-existent)

 ## Requirements